 Silica Gel Desiccant Packets Vs A Dry Cabinet

 Silica Gel desiccant packets are a great dehumidifying option – but only in small and well sealed containers.

 I use them all the time and have several in my camera bag at any one time.
-But that is as far as it goes – they are not a long term storage solution in my opinion because:
+But that is as far as it goes – they are not a long-term storage solution because:

 - once saturated they either need to be recharged or

 And there is my problem – I tend to forget when they need to be replaced!

 My advice is to keep these on hand and in your camera bag for short term storage but not to rely on them for the long term.

 I wouldn’t think that a $5.00 – $10.00 purchase is going to be a long term storage solution to my expensive camera gear – would you?

 And guess where I store my silica gel packets?